spraveenk/PKCustomDelegate/README.md

 PKCustomDelegate
 ================

-- Simple application about customizing delegate protocol's in Objective-C
+- Example application about custom protocol creation.
-- A implemented application to call back function for returning a string from one ViewController to another.
+- In this app will explain how can we use the protocol while how a ViewController sends a message to another ViewController on 'popViewControllerAnimated' perform.